GabrielGil/c9-lemp/README.md

 ### Prerequisite

-Setup a c9 image using the Apache + PHP Template
+Setup a c9 workspace using the Apache, PHP5 and MySQL template

 ### Usage